NavyaG-lab/Tech-writer/on-call_runbook.md

 The solution involves 3 steps:

-#### Delete all the extractions for the databases that the alarm is going off for.
+#### Delete all the extractions for the databases that the alarm is going off for

 There is an admin endpoint in Correnteza exactly for this purpose, but it's protected with the scope `correnteza-extraction-delete`.